marcothms/aquabot/README.md

 needed for the bot

-+ Create a `config` file as described below guideline
++ Create a `config` file as described below

 + Finally, run `python3 aquabot`

 Commands
 ------

-The following commands assume that `.` is your default prefix.
+The following commands assume that `.` is your prefix.

 There are currently two command, which help the user to naviagte the bot's
 commands: